Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

     ```
 * Look up the demo in your virtual device and launch it.

-<i>Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 since 10.0.2.2 is the special alias to your host loopback interface.</i>
+<i>Note that the demo targets the Lightstreamer server @ http://10.0.2.2:8080 because 10.0.2.2 is the special alias to your host loopback interface.</i>

 ## Build